nicholaswmin/fsm/README.md

 ```

-## Configurable invalid behaviour
+## Configurable error handling

-The behaviour invalid transitions can be configured by implementing
+The behaviour of invalid transitions can be configured by an `onInvalid` hook.
-an `onInvalid` hook:

 > example: log a warning & fail silently, without throwing an `Error`: